File0238

 As an organization dedicated to supporting students with a variety of gifts and abilities, we find that trauma can be a significant barrier to a student’s education.
 As we get to know every student we serve most excellently, trauma can often be part of that student’s history.

-Thanks to donors who help us stay at the forefront of best practice education, we are able to apply today’s research in the classroom to help these students learn and succeed.
+Thanks to donors who help us stay at the forefront of best-practice education, we can apply today’s research in the classroom to help these students learn and succeed.

 Current research provides an understanding of how thinking processes are altered in the brains of children and youth who experience trauma.
 Those structural changes impact the way a student learns, interacts with others, and processes events.
 Kids then struggle to calm down strong emotions, focus on instruction, understand the social environment in school, and interpret the signals their bodies are sending them.